icnrg/draft-irtf-icnrg-terminology/terms.md

 **Interest aggregation**:

-> A process of combining multiple identical Interest packets for the same Data into a single PIT entry.
-Not the same as Interest suppresion.
+> A process of combining multiple Interest packets with the same Name and additional restrictions for the same Data into a single PIT entry.
+Not the same as Interest suppression.

   >> Common aliases include: Interest collapsing.